-Here we provide the source code to the Infomap algorithm for detecting communities in large networks.
+Here we provide the source code to the Infomap algorithm for detecting communities in large networks with the map equation framework.
 See also GossipMap, a distributed version for billion-edge directed graphs implemented with GraphLab PowerGraph by Seung-Hee Bae and Bill Howe at University of Washington.

 Infomap is written in C++ and can be compiled with